zelunlun/ETTodayNews_Crawler/README.md

 # ETTodayNews_Crawler

-Used to crawl ETToday's top 100 news ,and not yet automated
+> Used to crawl ETToday's top 100 news
+> and not yet automated

+` python ETTodaynews.py`
+^Wait to be updated...^